craftingcity/The-Known-World/Game Notes/Prenotes/'21/Prenotes Dec 11 21.md

 In either case, [[The Whitimores]] have plans for these meddling adventurers; a strike team has caught wind of their plans to stop the giants and will follow the adventurers for over a day before attacking at the most opportune time.
 Given victory, [[The Whitimores]] hold and interrogate these adventurers.

 # Postnotes
 This one was mostly improv.
-Kakurak played no role; Marcus verbally led the party to the town of [[Baskin]], who was the most recent raided city from [[The Assault of the Giant Decenters]].
+Kakurak played no role; Marcus verbally led the party to the town of [[Baskin]], who was the most recent raided city from [[The Assault of the Giant Dissenters]].
 Their church was covered in ice from the attack and harbored a Remorhaz mating pair, which the party has slain.

 [[The Whitimores]] were watching the party, and they saw their opportunity to strike.
 Bardaux was last to leave the city's church and was shot by a poisoned arrow from a [[The Varis Hit|Whitimore Assassin]], and quickly captured by the extraction team.